AsadUllah1010/Credit-Score-Classification/README.md

 27. Monthly_Balance: The monthly balance left in the account of the person
 28. Credit_Score: The credit score of the person
 # Usage
+Jupyter Notebook
+# Conclusion
+Classifying customers based on their credit scores helps banks and credit card companies immediately to issue loans to customers with good creditworthiness.
+A person with a good credit score will get loans from any bank and financial institution.
+# Contributing
+If you are interested in contributing to the project, please create a fork of the repository and submit a pull request.
+All contributions are welcome and appreciated.